 I think it's fair to say that everyone is in a cryptocurrency craze right now.
 Whether it's a bubble or not, and whether it's justified to be so enthusiastic about cryptos and blockchain is another story.

 The question I'd like to help answer on this page is whether or not it's possible for YOU to make money trading cryptocurrency.
 Even beyond “trading”, I'm sure you want to know if it's worth buying or investing long term into cryptocurrency.

 Making Money Trading Cryptocurrency

 Before we get too far into the topic at hand, let's talk a little bit about where I'm coming from.

 Why Should You Listen (or NOT) To Me?

 I'm just a guy.
 Why does my opinion matter?
-Well, first off, I have bought and sold a variety cryptocurrency over the last year.
-I have made money, and lost money, but overall am in the black as far as money-making goes.
+Well, first off, I have bought and sold a variety of cryptocurrency over the last year.
+I have made money and lost money, but overall am in the black as far as money-making goes.

 Trading Cryptocurrency Advice